 A successful business leader understands the value of communication.
 They must communicate with people below and above them in the corporate structure.
 Messages must flow from the top to the bottom (and from the bottom to the top) without losing integrity.
 The same is true for the messaging the business provides to its customers prior to, during and after a transaction.
 If a company says it is going to sell you blue sneakers, and then delivers red ones, something has gone terribly wrong, and more often than not, it’s a matter of poor communication.

 This is a rather matter-of-fact chain — the transmission of quantified tasks or instructions and the acknowledgement and completion of those instructions.
-If that was all that was required of business, the world would be run by robots — autonomous machines that are exceptionally well-suited to carrying out specific instructions.
+If that was all that was required of business, the world would be run by robots — autonomous machines that are exceptionally well suited to carry out specific instructions.
 But that isn’t the world we have (not yet, at least), which means the communication chain is made up of different kinds of people.
-Communication between individuals can get very nuanced very quickly, which makes it imperative for managers to listen as readily as they speak.
+Communication between individuals can get nuanced quickly, which makes it imperative for managers to listen as readily as they speak.

 The Only Bad News Is the News You Don’t Hear

 A team is more effective if all members are moving in the same direction toward the same goals.
 By learning to listen, good managers show they care about the work their teams are doing.
 They are invested in and informed about the process.
-Their ability to make good business decisions is based on the information they’ve received from those around them, which depends to a large extent on listening well.
+Their ability to make good business decisions is based on the information they’ve received from those around them, which largely depends on listening well.

 Learn more about the Lamar University online MBA program.